-Planning your national park elopement?
+Are you planning a national park elopement?
 As a former Park Service employee and big national park geek, it makes me so excited when I hear about a couple planning their wedding in a national park!
+These places are some of the most beautiful and unique public lands in the US.
 Read on for information on how to get married in a national park, and other planning tips.
 And if you’re looking for an off-the-beaten-path national park elopement, read about The Best Underrated National Parks to Elope At!

 How to Get Married in a National Park

 While getting married in a national park is pretty different from your typical wedding, it’s really not too difficult!
 As you plan, you’ll follow the basic steps for how to elope (read more on that!) and then just add a few park-specific considerations.
 You’ll need to pick which national park you want to get married in (I’ve got some recommendations below!) and where in the park you’d like to have your ceremony.
 Once you have the location, date, and time set: apply for a wedding permit with the park (more on that below).
 Plan your elopement or wedding festivities around the rules and guidelines of the park, and then enjoy your awesome day!

 Most national parks don’t have wedding venues, and some of the more remote ones don’t have any privately owned venues nearby.
 But of course, nature is always the most beautiful wedding venue!
 National parks and National Park Service sites that allow weddings and elopements have beautiful land and the most beautiful backdrops.
 Some parks have predesignated ceremony locations and don’t allow weddings anywhere else in order to protect the land and ecosystem.
 However, other parks will let you find a ceremony spot yourself – just note that any location has to be approved by the permit ranger before you can officially use it.
 And be sure to check on the number of guests allowed at each location.